 - To enable it to discharge its statutory obligations;

-- To enable it to discharge its contractual obligations when providing services to third parties;
+- To enable it to discharge its contractual obligations when providing products and services to third parties;

 - To provide investor education services;

 - To service shareholders;

 - To enable the resolution of a concern or complaint;

 - To provide ongoing information about our products and services to people that we believe may be interested;

 ASX will only use your Personal Information for the purpose for which you have provided it.
 We will not disclose your Personal Information to third parties, unless you consent or in other circumstances where such disclosure is required or authorised by law.

 Contracts we enter into with other parties for the provision of services may require us to disclose your Personal Information to them.
 In those cases, our contracts require other parties providing services to us to observe the terms of this Privacy Statement.

 ASX transfers information about an individual to someone who is in a foreign country only if the individual consents to the transfer or otherwise in compliance with the APPs.
 ASX does not generally transfer personal information to overseas parties unless required by law or enforcement activity.
 In some cases information is encrypted when used for testing computer systems by overseas vendors.